-3. Disable Voice trigger in Google Assistant
+3. Disable the Voice trigger in Google Assistant

-If you don’t use voice commands to trigger Google Assistant, we strongly recommend disabling the “Hey, Google” option in Assistant settings.
+If you don’t use voice commands to trigger Google Assistant, we strongly recommend disabling the “Hey, Google” option in the Assistant settings.
 You’ll still be able to place voice commands but not be able to trigger Google Assistant by voice.
 The “always listen” is quite an intensive background operation and it will drain a lot of your battery.

 Here’s how to disable the “Hey, Google” trigger on your Android device: